yevgenykuz/service-discovery-demo-parent/java-apps/README.rst

     docker-compose -f docker-compose-java-kafka.yml down

 | An agent will be downloaded from the configured manager for each application before running.
-| Depending on your machine, application startup may take a couple of minutes.
+| Depending on your machine, full environment startup may take a couple of minutes.
-| To access Kafka manually, use port *9003*.
+| To access Kafka manually in Kafka flow, use port *9003*.

 Flow Triggering
 ---------------